awsdocs/amazon-chime-sdk-developer-guide/doc_source/processor-setup.md

 You can provide a specific app instance ID to invoke your processor, or use a wildcard to allow all Amazon Chime SDK app instances in an account to invoke your processor\.

 **Granting callback permissions**
 You also need to allow your processor Lambda functions to call the `ChannelFlowCallback` API\.
-For information about doing that, see [AWS Lambda execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) in the *AWS Lambda developer guide*\.
+For information about doing that, see [AWS Lambda run role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) in the *AWS Lambda developer guide*\.

 You can add an Inline policy to your Lambda function's run role\.
 This example allows the processor to invoke the `ChannelFlowCallback API`\.